mturley/RPNES-configs/README.md

 4. **YOU ARE NOT DONE**, do not connect game storage yet.
 Make sure you have expanded your filesystem with `sudo raspi-config` before proceeding.

-5. If you're using a Mausberry Circuits shutdown switch on the Raspberry Pi, as I am in my builds, set it up to properly shut down the machine:

-    `wget http://www.mausberrycircuits.com/setup.sh`
-    `sudo bash setup.sh`

-6. Reinstall the replacement USB ROM copy script by running `sudo ~/RetroPie-Setup/retropie-setup.sh` and selecting `3.
+5. Reinstall the replacement USB ROM copy script by running `sudo ~/RetroPie-Setup/retropie-setup.sh` and selecting `3.
 Setup`, then scrolling down and choosing to install the USB ROM copy service.
 DO NOT use the main options, which will reinstall the whole operating system.
-Reboot after this step.

-7. After rebooting, you can connect a USB storage drive and the link service will create a directory called roms/ on your drive for you, which will contain empty directories for each platform.
+6. Reboot the system (IMPORTANT).
+This activates the changes to the USB ROM link service.
+After rebooting, you can connect a USB storage drive and the link service will create a directory called roms/ on your drive for you, which will contain empty directories for each platform.
 These directories are where you should put your game ROM files, extracted from any archives they came in.

+7. If you're using a [Mausberry Circuits shutdown switch](http://mausberrycircuits.com/) on the Raspberry Pi, as I am in my builds, set it up to properly shut down the machine:

+    `wget http://www.mausberrycircuits.com/setup.sh`
+    `sudo bash setup.sh`

 8. Plug your game USB storage back into the Pi, and restart emulationstation or reboot.
 Your system is now playable!